IvanWoo/kafka-on-kubernetes/README.md

 - message batching
   - `linger.ms` is the time in milliseconds to wait before sending a batch of messages
   - `batch.size`
+- delivery semantics
+  - at most once: offsets are committed as soon as the message is received.
+If the processing goes wrong, the message will be lost(it won't be read again)
+  - at least once (preferred): offsets are committed after the message is processed.
+If the processing goes wrong, the message will be read again.
+This can result in duplicate processing of messages.
+MAke sure your processing is **idempotent**.
+  - exactly once: can be achieved for Kafka => Kafka workflows using the Transactional API (easy with Kafka Streams API).
+For Kafka => Sink workflows, use an idempotent consumer.

 ## cleanup